 Go further afield

-Take a stroll along Statue Walk to enjoy superb views of Bellmount Tower, then meander along winding wooded paths to the tranquil lakeshore.
+Take a stroll along the Statue Walk to the generously sized oak bench inspired by an original design from the 1890s.
+There's plenty of room for groups and families to sit together for a photo opportunity.
+Enjoy the superb views of Bellmount Tower, then meander along winding wooded paths to the tranquil lakeshore.

 The boathouse makes a picture-perfect photo location, and on sunny days is a superb place for bird watching.

 Enjoy wonderful views over open parkland.
 Delight in the rustic glory of the East Avenue with its magnificent horse chestnut and lime trees.
 You might catch a fleeting glimpse of a majestic buck with a full set of antlers and gleaming coat.
 Listen out for the husky bark of a buck trying to catch the attention of the female does.

 Head back towards the house along sheltered paths via the Mirror Pond and a variety of specimen trees including a weeping beech, a twisted willow, and magnificent cedars.

 Seasonal fun for families

 Contrasting textures, shapes, colours and sounds engage the senses, making a rich and memorable autumn experience for all ages.

 Collect leaves, twigs and conkers as mementos or as part of your 50 things scrapbook.
 Use them for some nature identification or a creative project when you get home.
 Drop in to the Discovery Centre for additional inspiration or to pick up a Ranger Pack.